DoTheEvo/XCPng-basics/README.md

 Backups are important enough that the official docs should be the main source of information.
 Stuff here are just some highlights, notes.

+Be aware - **Xen Orchestra is what schedules and executes backups.**<br>
+XO must be running with xcpng hosts, its not a fire and forget deployment.

 ### Backup Jobs Types